Skip to main content

 OPTION 2: over the Internet (VPN)

-If LAN access is not enough you can access the ROSbot over the Internet thanks to Husarnet.
-The full guide how to do it is here
+If LAN access is not enough, you can access the ROSbot over the Internet using Husarnet.
+You can find the full guide on how to do it here.

 Access your ROSbot's terminal and run: